Bisher 809 mal gespeichert

 We grow several perennial veggies, and have a good understanding of the many wild foods in the area.
-We have lots of eggs from the ducks and hens, as well as milk from our goat Dijon, even though she has never had a kid.
+We have lots of eggs from the hens, as well as milk from our goat Dijon, even though she has never had a kid.
 We eat a lot of home cooked & veggie food using local ingredients.

 Contact us if you are self motivated and recognise how fun and satisfying it is to work hard.
 We host volunteers for up to one month at a time & welcome return visitors.

 If you are here for more than two weeks you can work towards a Certificate of Accomplishment in sustainable life skills.
 This will mean completing a check-list of tasks including learning to milk the goat, identifying edible wild greens and making a repair.

 We are a small homestead & have just started out with bed and breakfast.
 We work hard - there is a lot to do - but have a very good quality of life in this beautiful area.
 Currently we are looking for practical volunteers who can help around the house, as well as get involved in the ongoing renovation projects.